blocktransfer/reg-publications/examinations/response-8/README.md

 https://www.sec.gov/files/rules/final/2025/33-11377.pdf

-missing brick on the Falcon
+missing brick on the Falcon - millenium out of  place
-disussion in email submitting Respon #2 sent on 16 Jun 2025 at 4:40pm ET
+aps  disussion in email submitting Respon #2 sent on 16 Jun 2025 at 4:40pm ET

- *and*  Amendments Regarding the Definition of “Exchange” and Alternative Trading Systems(ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS